 This is where you would plan specific herbs dealing with different functions of the body, such as, respiratory, cardiovascular, or other special interests - creating your own medicinal pharmacy.

 Another idea is an aromatherapy herb garden to create a stress-free environment on your patio or balcony.
-These includes herbs like lemon verbena, basil, jasmine, angelica, rosemary or sweet woodruff to name a few.
+These includes herbs like lavender, lemon verbena, basil, jasmine, angelica, rosemary or sweet woodruff to name a few.

 Best of all, herbs attract many different kinds of wild life and it's nice to take a break from a busy day and enjoy what nature has to offer.